Spark illustration

 CX performance is always relative.
 How successful you are at attracting customers is relative to how well other market players are doing the same thing.

-Effective competitor analysis should empower you to make strategic moves that influence customers to choose you more often, winning you market share from rivals.
+Effective CX analysis should empower you to make strategic moves that influence customers to choose you more often, winning you market share from rivals.

-Current competitor analysis tools do some jobs well.
-They assess the status of rivals, suppliers, buyers, substitute products, and potential entrants, providing insight that tracks a competitor’s moves in the market, eliminating surprises and providing a basis for strengthening market position and growth.
+Current competitive analytics tools do some jobs well.
+They assess the status of rivals, suppliers, buyers, substitute products, and potential entrants, providing insight on a competitor’s moves in the market, eliminating surprises.

 But current competitor analysis involves making sense of ambiguous, multidimensional market and operational data, typically incomplete or incomparable at source.

-And while conventional competitive analysis facilitates a high-level tracking of market movements, tactical execution against these factors can remain a disconnected guessing game, or a never-ending, costly, cycle of test-and-learns.
+And tactical execution against these factors can remain a disconnected guessing game, or a never-ending, costly, cycle of test-and-learns.
 So, much investment falls flat as a result.

 The challenge with current competitor analysis tools is that they are far removed from the point of customer choice – the moment when a customer chooses you, or a rival.
 And choice of retailer rarely happens in-store, or even in-town or in-browser.

-Current CX analysis relies heavily on customer surveys to evaluate the customer decision-making environment.
+Current retail performance measurement relies heavily on customer surveys to evaluate the customer decision-making environment.
 Customers are asked to report on their own decision-making and predict future decisions.
-Growth strategy is built on interpretation of the data from such surveys.
+Growth strategy is built on interpretation of the data from these surveys.

-But whilst customer surveys can be effective at uncovering operational issues, they are inadequate to the task of evaluating a complex decision-making environment with multiple competitive options.
+But although customer surveys can be effective at uncovering operational issues, they are inadequate to the task of evaluating a complex decision-making environment with multiple competitive options.

 Humans are poor at analysing our own decisions.
 A string of natural cognitive biases mean customer surveys cannot deliver reliable insight into the customer decision-making process.